Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - When playing as a Mercenary, disabling Enhanced Reality will no longer cause the audio to become stuck at the location where it was turned off.
 - Opening the Strategic Map on a level without one assigned will no longer crash the game.
 - Animated textures and shaders will maintain their original speed and won't run faster on higher frame rates.
+- Fixed a bug where the Mercenary crosshair would sometimes shift to the side.
 #### Enhancements
 - Reduced the height distance at which jumps lock-on and snap to nearby enemies to 7.5 meters.
 - Adjusted the grab angle to make grabbing Mercenaries from the left side more reliable.
 - Spies no longer faintly appear in EMF Vision, often called EMF ghosting, when not using any equipment.
 - Spies and Mercenaries no longer have inconsistent damage values depending on which side of the body was hit.
+- Improved client so that other clients' player locations do not desync as easily.
+- Improved client so that grenade locations do not desync as easily.
+- Improved client responsiveness for Sticky Cams with added lag compensation.
 - Improved Mercenary movement to prevent accidentally performing a Berserk if moving forward.
+- Increased the velocity threshold for disks to prevent Spies from briefly appearing on radar when climbing poles or ladders.
+- Updated Sticky Camera behavior so that trying to launch one with none left does not switch to a previous camera.
 - Sticky Cam interaction radius has been increased to make it easier to pick up cameras without needing to be at a specific angle.
 - Camo.
 Suit will no longer be detected by security cameras or Motion Vision.
 - Camo.
 Suit will no longer uncloak when performing ledge climbs at higher frame rates.
 - Proxy Mines' minimum detected velocity have been raised to the Xbox version's value.
 This eliminates a rare chance that causes Proxy Mines to explode even when sneaking.
 - Presence Detectors will scan every 1 second instead of 3 second intervals.
 A sound is no longer played when the scan occurs.
-- Adjusted the Mercenary crosshair to align more closely with the center of the screen.
+- The Mercenary crosshair now aligns with the center of the screen by default.
+An option has been added to revert to the original off-center crosshair.
+- Enhanced Reality icon opacity can now be adjusted between 20% and 100% through the Reloaded settings.
-- Added an optional HUD element to show the player's current location.
+- An optional HUD element can now be enabled to display the player’s current location.
 - Show Connected Players (Scoreboard) is now enabled by default, and its toggle state is saved across multiple games.
 - The following sounds are no longer audible for more stealthy gameplay:
   - Using medical kits